hyper63/hyper-adapter-mongodb/README.md

 deno task test
 ```

-> To run the integration tests, you will need an instance of MongoDB running.
-If you're developing
+> To run the integration tests, you will need an instance of MongoDB running, along with setting
+> `MONGO_URL` to your connection string.
+If you're developing in [`Gitpod`](https://gitpod.io), a
-> in [`Gitpod`](https://gitpod.io), a MongoDB instance is automatically started for you
+> MongoDB instance is automatically started for you

 To run the tests on the adapter methods run: